wso2/docs-ei/en/streaming-integrator/docs/examples/working_with_kafka.md

 ####Tutorial Outline
 - Preparing the server
+- Starting Kafka
+- Starting Stream Processor
 - Consuming from a Kafka topic
+- Consuming with an offset
+- Restoring Offset after system failure
-- Configuring more Kafka Consumer parameters
+- Adding more Consumers to the Consumer Group
-    - Specifying Kafka Offsets
-    - Etc
+- Assigning Consumers to Partitions
 - Publishing to a Kafka topic
-- Configuring more Kafka Publisher parameters

 ####Preparing the server